ionic-team/ionic-portals/website/docs/for-react-native/upgrade-guides.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## @ionic/portals-react-native 0.4.0 -> 0.5.0
+## Portals for React Native 0.4.0 → 0.5.0

-`@ionic/protals-react-native` version 0.5.0 updates the underlying native IonicPortals libraries to ^0.8.0.
+Portals for React Native version 0.5.0 updates the underlying native Portals libraries to ^0.8.0.
 This update includes breaking changes to the API.
 Please read the following carefully to ensure a smooth upgrade.

 ### API Changes